 Gizzard shad and threadfin shad can be collected and used as live bait on the following waters: Brookville, Cecil M. Harden (Raccoon SRA), Freeman, Hardy, Monroe, Patoka, and Shafer lakes, and the Ohio River main stem (excluding all embayments).
 Live gizzard shad and threadfin shad may not be transported away from the location where collected.

 Cast nets with a maximum mesh size of 2 inches stretch can be used to collect live gizzard shad and threadfin shad at these bodies of water.

 Live gizzard shad or threadfin shad collected from the tailwaters of a lake or collected from other water bodies must be killed immediately upon capture and cannot be possessed alive.

 Hook restrictions are in place from March 15 through April 20 on the East Fork White River from Williams Dam to the Huron and Williams Road bridge in Lawrence County.

-During that time, you cannot fish with more than one single hook per line or one artificial lure.
-Single hooks, including those on artificial lures, shall not exceed one-half (1/2) inch from point to shank.
-Double and treble hooks on artificial lures shall not exceed three-eighths (3/8) inch from point to shank.
+During that time, fishing cannot occur with more than one single hook per line or one artificial lure.
+Single hooks, including those on artificial lures, shall not exceed ½ inch from point to shank.
+Double and treble hooks on artificial lures shall not exceed 3/8 inch from point to shank.